-Jeff Brenner is a trial lawyer who represents clients in complex business disputes in federal and state courts in Rhode Island and Massachusetts, arbitrations, mediations and before regulatory agencies.
-Jeff concentrates his practice on construction and real estate disputes, and he leads the firm’s Real Estate Litigation team and Construction group.
+Jeffrey Brenner is a trial lawyer who represents clients in complex business disputes in federal and state courts in Rhode Island and Massachusetts, arbitrations, mediations, and before regulatory agencies.
+Jeff concentrates his practice on construction and real estate disputes, and he leads the firm’s Construction and Real Estate practice group.

 I help businesses and people with disputes regarding litigation.
 Although I regularly handle many types of commercial disputes, I focus on construction and complex real estate, commercial, and land use matters.
 I appear regularly in state courts, federal courts, regulatory agencies, and municipal bodies in Rhode Island and Massachusetts.
 I have developed strong relationships with judges, arbitrators, and mediators, and I understand their particular nuances to achieve my clients’ objectives.
-It is important that I understand my client’s business and their objectives, which enables me to become a trusted advisor and knowledgeable advocate for them.
-I work with clients in the construction, health care, franchise, hospitality, energy and manufacturing industries.
+My deep understanding of my client’s business and objectives enables me to become a trusted advisor and knowledgeable advocate for them.
+I work with clients in the construction, healthcare, franchise, hospitality, energy, and manufacturing industries.

 In addition, many of my litigation clients have hired me following the conclusion of a lawsuit to act as their outside general counsel.
 I manage their litigation and non-litigation legal needs drawing upon the firm’s breadth of resources and experience.

-I represented a senior living campus in suburban Boston from mid-2016 through early-2017 in connection with a review and analysis of contractor claims and change orders resulting from a $30 million, multi-year renovation/expansion project.
+I represented a senior living campus in suburban Boston in connection with a review and analysis of contractor claims and change orders resulting from a $30 million, multi-year renovation/expansion project.
 We provided contract and claim analysis as well as litigation strategy advice.
-Ultimately, the matter was resolved in the client’s/owner’s favor at a 3-way mediation between the owner, the construction manager, and the primary subcontractor, which resolved the pending lawsuit and all potential disputes.
+Ultimately, the matter was resolved in the client’s/owner’s favor at a three-way mediation between the owner, the construction manager, and the primary subcontractor, which resolved the pending lawsuit and all potential disputes.
 This allowed the project to stay within budget and open to accept residents.